Skip to content

 2. Using reduce()

-3. Using for loop
+3. Using a for loop

 Approach 1: Using List Comprehension